 You don’t have to necessarily agree (at least not at first) but learning to accept compliments can positively affect the relationship you have with yourself!

-14. Stop APOLOGIZING for everything
+14. Stop APOLOGISING for everything

-Of course, apologize where it is necessary - but stop apologizing when you may feel shame, embarrassment or like a burden.
-You are worthy and accepted just as you are.
+Of course, apologise where it is necessary – but stop apologising when you may feel shame, embarrassment or like a burden.

 15. Learn from your mistakes